-As you can see this knocks the Standard Chartered Visa Infinite (SCVI) card clean off the top of the list, whether it’s the 5 miles per dollar bonus rate or the ongoing 3 miles per dollar rate, and that’s because BOC cards only have a 2.5% foreign transaction fee levied.
+As you can see this knocks the Standard Chartered Visa Infinite (SCVI) card clean off the top of the list, and that’s because BOC cards only have a 3.0% foreign transaction fee levied.

 Bear in mind also the SCVI only earns 3mpd on overseas transactions provided a minimum spend of $2,000 is made on the card in each statement cycle – that’s not necessary for the BOC card.

-As the table shows, using the BOC Elite Miles card for overseas spend means you’re ‘buying’ KrisFlyer miles (or Asia Miles) for around half a cent during the promotion, and around 0.9 cents after that, well below our upper limit for buying miles of 2 cents each.
+As the table shows, using the BOC Elite Miles card for overseas spend means you’re ‘buying’ KrisFlyer miles (or Asia Miles) for just over cent each, well below our upper limit for buying miles of 2 cents each.

 You won’t directly accrue miles with this card, instead you’ll earn ‘BOC points’ which work on a slightly different multiplier as they transfer to both KrisFlyer miles and Asia Miles at a 3:1 ratio.